 But when it persists, it can contribute to a wide range of complex diseases including type 2 diabetes, heart disease, and autoimmune diseases.

-In a study from the University of South Australia, scientists found a direct link between low levels of vitamin D and high levels of inflammation.
+A recent study from the University of South Australia found a direct link between low levels of vitamin D and high levels of inflammation.

 This provides an important biomarker to identify people at higher risk of or severity of chronic illnesses with an inflammatory component.